cinchy-co/Documentation/frequently-asked-questions.md

 CinchySSO logs will contain **IDP errors.**

-**In Version 5:** Errors and Logs can be found through the [Opensearch Dashboard.](https://opensearch.org/docs/latest/dashboards/index/)
+**In Version 5:** Errors and Logs can be found through the [OpenSearch Dashboard.](https://opensearch.org/docs/latest/dashboards/index/)

 ## How can I enter a new line into a field in Manage Data?